Florida International University: Organization and administration

 FIU belongs to the 12-campus State University System of Florida and is one of Florida's primary graduate research universities, awarding over 3,400 graduate and professional degrees annually.
-The university offers 191 programs of study with more than 280 majors in 23 colleges and schools.
+It offers 191 programs of study with more than 280 majors in 23 colleges and schools.
 FIU offers many graduate programs, including architecture, business administration, engineering, law, and medicine, offering 81 master's degrees, 34 doctoral degrees, and 3 professional degrees.